BANTER-STUDIO/paystack-firebirdcloud-domain-hosting-reseller-php-integration-kit/README.md

 # Paystack FirebirdCloud Domain and Hosting Reseller PHP Integration Kit
-Paystack's PHP payment gateway integration kit for FirebirdCloud's white-labelled domain and hosting reseller platform.
-Become the "Domain and Hosting reseller" with Nigeria's leading domain and hosting reseller.
-Get your web hosting business started instantly at no cost and using this Paystack PHP payment gateway integration kit.
+Get your domain and web hosting reseller business started instantly at no cost and accept payment using this Paystack PHP payment gateway integration kit.
+Become the "Domain and Hosting Reseller" with Nigeria's leading white label domain and web hosting reseller platform.

 ## Prerequisite
 - Before you can use this script, you will need to have an FirebirdCloud Domain and Hosting reseller account.
 Create a free account now if you haven't already done so: https://firebirdcloud/reseller.php?action=partnersite